guettli/programming-guidelines/README.md

 [Bus factor](https://en.wikipedia.org/wiki/Bus_factor)

-Avoid to create secret knowledge which is only available to you.
+Avoid creating secret knowledge that is only available to you.
 Share knowledge.

 Avoid overspecialization of yourself.
 It will have drawbacks.
 Imagine there are some things which only you know.
 Sooner or later you want to go on holiday and you want a relaxed holiday.
-You don't want to be called on your mobile phone by your boss or a team mate.
-You want two weeks off without a single interrupt which is related to your work.
+You don't want to be called on your mobile phone by your boss or a teammate.
+You want two weeks off without a single interruption that is related to your work.

-I guess all people love it, if they are important.
-Everybody loves it, if someone needs them.
-But you will get a burnout if no one else can do the things you do.
+I guess all people love it if they are important.
+Everybody loves it if someone needs them.
+But you will get burnout if no one else can do the things you do.

-Avoid overspecialization of a team mate, too.
-If a team mates has secret knowledge and there is no one else who has a clue: Talk.
+Avoid overspecialization of a teammate, too.
+If a teammate has secret knowledge and there is no one else who has a clue: Talk.
 Try to reveal the things which only one person knows.
 Tell him about your concerns (Bus factor).
 Maybe talk to his boss.

-Imagine there is an action which needs to be done roughly twice a year.
+Imagine there is an action that needs to be done roughly twice a year.
-For example setting up a new server.
-Up to now Bob did this everytime.
+For example, setting up a new server.
+Up to now, Bob did this every time.
-Talk to your team mates.
+Talk to your teammates.
 Explain that every action should be known to at least two people.
-In practice this means: The next time Bob won't do it.
+In practice, this means the next time Bob won't do it.
 It needs to be done by someone else.

-If you read above sentences and think "that's not my job, that's the job of the team leader", then I think it is time stop acting like a dumb sleeping sheep.
-Get resonsible.
+If you read the above sentences and think "that's not my job, that's the job of the team leader", then I think it is time to stop acting like a dumb sleeping sheep.
+Get responsible.
 React relaxed if nobody is listening or understanding your concerns.
 "The Best Path to Long-Term Change Is Slow, Simple and Boring."